Leave a Legacy

 Planning for the Future, Today

-The simplest and most popular way to include SDF in your estate plans is through a Bequest—designating a specific dollar amount, asset, or percentage of your estate to SDF in your will.
+The simplest and most popular way to include SDF in your estate plans is through a bequest—designating a specific dollar amount, asset, or percentage of your estate to SDF in your will.
 If you already have a will, a codicil (amendment) can easily be added to include SDF as a beneficiary.
-A copy of our Bequest Form is available here, and is also included in your Planned Giving Brochure.
-Simply fill it out, show it to your financial advisor or attorney, and mail it to SDF.
+A copy of our Bequest Form is available here, or can be mailed upon request.
+Simply fill it out, show it to your financial advisor or attorney, and mail it back to SDF.

 The Scaife Family Foundation Guardian Glade at the NTC

-Each and every one of our Estate Donors is acknowledged and celebrated with their own engraved tile in the Scaife Family Foundation Guardian Glade at the National Training Center.
-The Glade is located in a beautiful, serene corner on the lower tier of the facility.
-It is dedicated to those who have made the Search Dog Foundation part of their personal legacy.
-It was unveiled on September 11th, 2011.
+Every Guardian is acknowledged and celebrated with their own engraved tile in the Scaife Family Foundation Guardian Glade at the National Training Center (NTC).
+It is dedicated to those who have made the Search Dog Foundation part of their personal legacy, and was unveiled on September 11th, 2011.

 Meet some of our Search Dog Guardians below, or review the full list of current Guardians.